 The Gospel Initiative supports the Church’s mission in creating a compelling, compassionate, and credible gospel presence in contemporary society.

 Denver Seminary is a non-denominational graduate school of theology located in Littleton, Colo.
 The Seminary’s mission is to prepare men and women to engage the needs of the world with the redemptive power of the gospel and the life-changing truth of Scripture.
 Established in 1950, Denver Seminary offers on-campus, fully online, and hybrid degree programs, and has an extension campus in Washington DC and a Korean Global Program.
-In addition, the Seminary offers programming for lay ministry through its Hispanic Church Programs and Black Church Programs.
+In addition, the Seminary offers programming for lay ministry through its Hispanic Programs and Black Church Programs.

 Please direct media questions to Senior Director of Communications Andrea Weyand.